iden3/iden3js/README.md

 let claimBasicParsed = iden3.claim.claimUtils.newClaimFromEntry(entry);
 ```

-#### checkProofOfClaim //TODO: proofs.js
+#### checkProofOfClaim
 This function checks the data structure of `proofOfClaim` and returns true if all the proofs are correct.
-Internally, it usees the `iden3.merkleTree.checkProof()` function, for each one of the proofs that are contained inside `proofOfClaim` data object.
+Internally, it usees the `iden3.sparseMerkleTree.checkProof()` function, for each one of the proofs that are contained inside `proofClaim` data object.

 Checks the full `proof` of a `claim`.
 This means check the:
 - `Merkle Proof` of the `claim`